peterldowns/pgtestdb/README.md

 }
 ```

-### Defining Your Test Helper
+### Defining A Helper

 It would be crazy to add that whole prelude to each of your tests.
-Instead, you
+I recommend
-should define a test helper function that calls `testdb.New` with the same
+that you define a test helper function that calls `testdb.New` with the same
-`testdb.Config` and `testdb.Migrator` each time, and then you should use that
+`testdb.Config` and `testdb.Migrator` each time.
+You should then use this helper
-helper in each of your tests.
-Here is a an example:
+in your tests.
+Here is an example:

 ```go
 package testhelpers